-The UONDRH has very well equipped Clinical Skills Laboratories in both Tamworth and Taree.
-These state-of-the-art simulated learning environments are used to teach procedural and patient care skills to undergrad students and qualified health professionals from various disciplines.
-They provide the opportunity to practice the skills they will use on real patients but in the safety of a simulated health care setting.
+The UONDRH has well-equipped Clinical Skills Laboratories in both Tamworth and Taree.
+These labs allow students and health professionals from various disciplines to practise the skills they will use on real patients, while in the safety of a simulated healthcare setting.

-In addition to the Clinical Skills Labs, students can also participate in week long camps and workshops that make use of simulation technology, for example Trauma Week and Women & Children's Health Camp.
-As well as having a bit of fun, the staff members take the simulation equipment into the field and, often with the help from some actors, challenge the students' knowledge, skills and decision making ability.
+Students can also participate in week-long camps and workshops that make use of simulation technology.
+For example, Trauma Week and Women and Children's Health Camp (medicine) and Allied Health camps.
+UONDRH staff members take the simulation equipment into the field and—often with the help from some actors—challenge the students' knowledge, skills and decision-making ability.